FDA Drug Safety Podcast for Healthcare Professionals: Safety Review update of Abacavir and possible increased risk of heart attack

 Thank you for listening.
 The FDA is committed to keeping healthcare professionals informed of the latest safety information.
 To learn more about this Drug Safety Communication, go to www.fda.gov/Drugs.
 If you have drug questions, you can reach us at: firstname.lastname@example.org.

-FDA Drug Safety Podcast for Healthcare Professionals: Safety Review update of Abacavir and possible increased risk of heart attack mp3(MP3 - 8.2MB) FDA Drug Safety Communication: Safety Review update of Abacavir and possible increased risk of heart attack Information on Abacavir (marketed as Ziagen) and Abacavir-containing Medications
+FDA Drug Safety Podcast for Healthcare Professionals: Safety Review update of Abacavir and possible increased risk of heart attack mp3(MP3 - 8.2MB) [ARCHIVED] FDA Drug Safety Communication: Safety Review update of Abacavir and possible increased risk of heart attack Information on Abacavir (marketed as Ziagen) and Abacavir-containing Medications